 2. Avoid Cliches

 Use detailed adjectives and information that applies specifically to you, not to everyone applying for the job.
-A generic resume headline saying you are “skilled,” “motivated,” or “hard-working” won’t do much to make you stand out.
+A generic resume headline describing you with overused resume words like “skilled,” “motivated,” or “hard-working” won’t do much to make you stand out.

 3. Keep It Short

 Shorter is better when it comes to resume headlines.
 You want to catch the reader’s attention quickly.
 The best resume headline is short and snappy — if it’s too long, the hiring manager might not read all of it.

 Try to keep your resume headline between 1 and 2 lines.
 Once it spills onto a third line, it becomes more of a summary than headline.
 If you have more to say, include a resume summary or profile beneath your short resume headline.

 4. Include an Achievement or Quantifiable Data